Felicia Hwang Yi Xin

 Felicia Hwang Yi Xin popularly known as Felicia Hwang (黃宜鑫 (Huáng Yíxīn); born 18 April 1992) is an Indonesian model and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2016.
-She represented Indonesia at the Miss International 2016 pageant in Japan, where she finished as "2nd Runner-up" and won "Miss Best Dresser" award.
-Felicia repeating the same Indri Hapsari Suharto achievement precisely 39 years back in 1977 by finishing as the 2nd Runner-up in the respective Miss International beauty pageant.
+She represented Indonesia at the Miss International 2016 pageant in Japan, where she finished as second runner-up and received the Miss Best Dresser award.
+Her placement matched the achievement of Indri Hapsari Suharto, who also finished as second runner-up at Miss International in 1977, marking the same result for Indonesia 39 years later.
 She is currently serving as the ambassador of the Indonesian National Narcotics Board.

 Personal life

 Felicia was born in Bandar Lampung, Indonesia, on 18 April 1992 to a Chinese-Indonesian family background.
 She attended SMA Negeri 2 Depok (primary-secondary) and holds a bachelor's degree in business accounting and finance from Bradford University in Bradford, West Yorkshire, United Kingdom.

-On 16 May 2016, Felicia was chosen as the Ambassador of the National Narcotics Board of Indonesia by the head of the agency, Budi Waseso.
+On 16 May 2016, Hwang was chosen as the Ambassador of the National Narcotics Board of Indonesia by the head of the agency, Budi Waseso.
 On 16 February 2019, she is married to Australian-Indonesian model and pastor, Garry Jordan.
-On 9 November 2019, she gave birth to her only son, Timothy Duncan Jordan.
+On 9 November 2019, she gave birth to her only son Timothy Duncan Jordan.